mrkjhsn/Planning-and-Development-Code-Violations-Scottsdale/README.md

 ### Planning-and-Development-Code-Violations-Scottsdale

 The City of Scottsdale publishes a [dataset](http://data.scottsdaleaz.gov/dataset/planning-and-development-code-violations)* that includes closed planning and development cases for one rolling year, updated weekly.
-Of particular interest to me about this dataset is that it includes the GIS coordinates of where the violations are located.
+One of the characteristics that interests me about this dataset is that it includes the GIS coordinates of where the violations are located.
+With both "open" and "close" dates for violations, this dataset creates a good oportunity to perform time series analysis

 #### To Investigate: